U.S. coal stocks fall; exit from climate deal may hurt, not help

 "For us, our position on the Paris agreement... we need a framework like that to address the risks of climate change," Exxon Mobil Chief Executive Officer Darren Woods told reporters on the sidelines of the company's annual general meeting on Wednesday.
 Exxon had made that case in a recent letter to the White House, he said.

-Solar energy shares also got hit on Wednesday, with First Solar Inc (FSLR.O) down 2.5 percent, and SunPower Corp (SPWR.O) each down 3.4 percent.
+Solar energy shares also got hit on Wednesday, with First Solar Inc down 2.5 percent, and SunPower Corp each down 3.4 percent.

 "Regardless of what the President decides on the accord, we expect America’s solar industry to continue to thrive and create jobs, boost the economy and reduce greenhouse gas emissions," the Solar Energy Industries Association said in a statement.